Ekumen-OS/beluga/docs/tutorials/particle-filtering.md

 ### 1.2 Landmark Map

 A map of the environment is a list of object in the environment and their locations `M = {M1, M2, ..., Mn}`.
-A **landmark map** is represented by a **feature-based map**, where each feature in the map contain a property and its Cartesian location.
+A **landmark map** is a **feature-based map**, where each feature in the map contain a property and its Cartesian location.
 In the tutorial, the landmark map represent the position of the doors, but all doors are equal.
 This means there are no distinguishing properties between them, such as an ID for each door.

 We define a default map in the `Parameters` struct: